brokkr/poca/README.md

 * The switch to sqlite logging in the more 'recent' code has been reversed as has a half-hearted attempt to go multiprocess.

 Other than that things should work.
-Going forward I hope to reinstate foresaid functionality.
-And maybe cut down on dependencies.

-## Poca
+####Future plans
+ * 0.2: ID3 tagging reimplemented using mutagen.
+Includes id3 version and
+   encoding preferences and extensive frame override support.
+Quiet and progress download modes supported.
+ * 0.3: Code cleanup.
+Feedparser dependency eliminated (possibly).
+ * 0.4: Sqlite (or other db) logging reimplemented.

+##Poca
 Poca is a command line podcast client, written in Python.
 Though started as a simple learning project script, it has grown to be a solid, capable program, that in the best \*NIX tradition attemps to "do one thing and do it well".